ColombiaTransit/gtfs-medellin-colectivos/README.md

    different source (direct contact, printed stop schedules, Metro de Medellín's own documentation, etc.) — there's no more of SAO6's own website left to check for this.
-   **MDO does publish schedule data — confirmed.** Unlike SAO6, MDO's site is plain WordPress (not a JS SPA) — its per-route info is baked as a raster image per route (filenames literally include "con-horarios", "with schedules") rather than real DOM text, so getting it out means OCR, not HTML scraping. `scripts/scrape_mdo.py` does this: fetches the route list + image URLs from the homepage, downloads each route's image, runs `pytesseract`, and regex-parses the result into first/last departure per day type + peak/off-peak headway.
-Run manually via the `Scrape MDO Schedule Images` GitHub Action (`.github/workflows/scrape-mdo.yml`) — it uploads images + raw OCR text + parsed JSON as a downloadable artifact rather than touching `data/operators.yml` automatically, since OCR output needs a human sanity-check before being trusted.
+   **MDO's schedule gap is closed — all 15 routes have real data.** MDO's site is plain WordPress (not a JS SPA like SAO6), but its per-route info is a raster image per route rather than real DOM text, so getting the schedule out meant OCR, not HTML scraping.
-   **Caveat: this scraper is untested against the real site.** The sandbox that wrote it can't fetch remote images or reach masivodeoccidente.com, so its OCR/regex-parsing logic was validated only against a synthetic mockup built to match the known layout (two side-by-side panels + a frequency band) — confirmed to correctly extract all of `C3-007A`'s already-known-correct data from that mockup, including the AM/PM→24h conversion.
-Two things to check on the first real run: (1) route↔image pairing — the homepage HTML has an anomaly right after the route list (two consecutive "Lugares de referencia cercanos" blocks before the first image) that could throw the simple positional pairing off by one route; `mdo_pairing_log.md` in the artifact lists every pairing for a by-eye check.
-(2) OCR accuracy on the real images, which have a map background and colored boxes a synthetic mockup doesn't — check `raw/mdo_ocr/<route>.txt` for any route the script logs as `INCOMPLETE`.
+   `scripts/scrape_mdo.py` fetches the route list + image URLs from the homepage, downloads each route's image, and OCRs it.
+The first version (whole-image OCR + regex) failed on every route in a real CI run — Tesseract's default reading order interleaves the two side-by-side "Lugar de inicio"/"Lugar de finalización" panels inconsistently, scrambling which time belongs to which day type.
+Fixed by cropping each image into three regions BEFORE OCR (left panel, right panel, bottom frequency band — fractions calibrated against `C3-007A`'s 1920×1920 image and confirmed to be the same template across all 15), which sidesteps the interleaving entirely.
+Verified against all 15 actual downloaded images (not just a mockup): every route parsed cleanly, headways in a plausible 5–15 min range, and `C3-007`/`C3-007A` (related routes) came back with nearly identical hours but different frequencies — internally consistent, not just plausible-looking. `data/operators.yml` now has real `day_types` for all 15 MDO routes, each with `peak_windows` using a general Medellín pico/valle/noche schedule (06:00–08:30 / 16:30–19:30 pico, 09:00– 16:00 valle, 19:30–23:00 noche) — not MDO-specific, flagged inline as an assumption pending a route-specific figure.
-   `C3-007A`'s schedule (the one route already confirmed by hand) is filled into `data/operators.yml`, including `peak_windows` using a general Medellín pico/valle/noche schedule (06:00–08:30 / 16:30–19:30 pico, 09:00–16:00 valle, 19:30–23:00 noche) — not
+   One route this was worth double-checking on:
-   MDO-specific, flagged inline as an assumption pending a route-specific figure.
+   `C3-004MD` ("Ext.
+Los Alpes - Mano de Dios") has `last_departure` times of ~16:21–19:56, much earlier than every other route's ~23:00 — **confirmed correct**, not an OCR error: a limited-hours extension route, matching the "Ext." in its name.
 9. **Fixed a real bug: most routes have more than one ArcGIS feature row** (102 rows / 46 distinct routes), and `build_gtfs.py` used to process each row independently — silently emitting duplicate `route_id` rows